theory/justatheory/content/post/past/db/pg/enforce-set-of-values.md

 );
 ```

 Nice, huh?
-So let’s insert a few values and see what it looks like:
+So let's insert a few values and see what it looks like:

 ``` postgres
 INSERT INTO faces (name, eye_color)